ARE YOU OR YOUR LOVED ONES GOING THROUGH A TIME OF TRANSFORMATION?

 Quilts are made since generations to offer comfort and support in transitional moments, they tell stories, both happy and sad, planned for and unexpected.
 They bring connection and a sense of meaning during periods where the old is leaving us and the new is not yet defined.

 Next, you collect the fabrics and send/bring them to me (Brussels, Belgium).
 I will create a design with them, sending you updates and photos along the way.
-This process will take around 4-8 weeks to complete, depending if there is a waiting list.
+This will take around 4-8 weeks to complete, depending if there is a waiting list.
+If you want to make the process even more meaningful, it is possible to do the quilting yourself.

 Once the quilt is ready, we will create a closing ritual.
 This could be a celebration, a walk, a moment where everyone who gifted a piece of textile comes together, … Depending on your needs, it is possible for me to be present during the ritual.